 Ski photography guide for using traditional cameras

 Shooting on snow is hard.
 The challenges are many — physical, creative, mental and technical — and let’s face it, carrying a camera pack around sucks.
-Every pro ski or snowboard photographer tells some version of a joke that compares skiing with a photo pack to skiing with a 50-pound midget on your back.

 After years of shooting ski photography, I’ve learned to plan exhaustively and communicate constantly with my subjects.
 Good planning and communication give me the best chance to get the photos I want and are the topics of this piece.